chrisgrieser/cmp-nerdfont/README.md

 ```

 ## Credits
-- Except for using emojis instead of nerdfont icons, this is pretty much only a copy of [hrsh7th/cmp-emoji](https://github.com/hrsh7th/cmp-emoji), so all credits to `hsrsh7th`.
+- Except for using nerdfont icons instead of emojis, this is simply a copy of [hrsh7th/cmp-emoji](https://github.com/hrsh7th/cmp-emoji), so all credits to `hsrsh7th`.
-- The list, has been taken from [yrwq/nerdy](https://github.com/yrwq/nerdy).
+- The list of nerdfont icons has been taken from [yrwq/nerdy](https://github.com/yrwq/nerdy).